| THE THREAT

 WHERE ARE WE NOW?

-At the time of the last general election, in May 2010, all three of the main political parties ruled out any additional runways at Heathrow, Gatwick and Stansted.
+At the time of the May 2010 General Election, all three of the main political parties ruled out any additional runways at Heathrow, Gatwick and Stansted.
 However, almost immediately after the election, the aviation industry launched an intensive lobbying campaign to persuade the media, the public and politicians that the UK faced an airport capacity crisis and that the UK would fall behind its global competitors unless more capacity was provided, particularly in London/the South East.

 EXPANSION ON STANSTED'S SINGLE RUNWAY